off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 4. **Bounds**: Contradiction is mathematically well-behaved and bounded
 5. **Universality**: The framework applies to any multi-context system, regardless of domain

-This framework aligns formally with the language of contextuality in quantum foundations—most notably the sheaf-theoretic formulation introduced by Abramsky and Brandenburger **(Abramsky & Brandenburger, 2011)**.
-But unlike prior approaches rooted in quantum mechanics, we derive this structure independently, from first principles within information theory **(Kolmogorov, 1956/1933; Shannon, 1948)**.
+This framework aligns formally with the language of contextuality in quantum foundations—most notably the sheaf-theoretic formulation introduced by Abramsky and Brandenburger.
+But unlike prior approaches rooted in quantum mechanics, we derive this structure independently, from first principles within information theory.
 No quantum assumptions are required.

 The geometry we uncover does not belong exclusively to quantum physics—though the resemblance is striking.
 While quantum contextuality was not the starting point of our inquiry, it emerged as a natural consequence.
 What matters more is that this same geometry **recurs across domains** whenever multiple perspectives must be reconciled under global constraints: in distributed systems, organizational paradoxes, statistical puzzles, and beyond.
+We see this pattern emerge.

+This is fundamental.

-This suggests that contradiction is not a quantum anomaly—but instead exists as a **universal structural phenomenon** in information itself.
+We establish that contradiction is not a quantum anomaly—but instead exists as a **universal structural phenomenon** in information itself.
 In this view, the contradiction bit becomes a natural companion to Shannon’s entropy: where entropy quantifies randomness within a single frame, contradiction quantifies incompatibility across frames.
 Together, they form a multi-dimensional theory of information—one capable of describing not just uncertainty, but also irreconcilability.

-In the next section, we’ll show how the characteristics within our lenticular coin naturally lead to this solution—not as an invention, but as an inevitability.
+In the next section, we show how the characteristics within our lenticular coin naturally lead to this solution—not as an invention, but as an inevitability.

 ------